Every AI ends with a disclaimer

 • 9-unit UI design system implemented in Preact and deployed

-• 11 immutable Postgres tables with database-level append-only enforcement — every governed response is recoverable for audit
+• 22 immutable Postgres tables with database-level append-only enforcement — every governed response is recoverable for audit

-• Cross-model eval: Llama 3.3 70B at 100% accuracy vs Claude Sonnet 4 at 97.8% — open-weight bridge empirically validated
+• Cross-model eval: Llama 3.3 70B and Claude Sonnet both at 100% accuracy on a 20-scenario decision truth set — open-weight bridge empirically validated

 • MCP server functional with token auth (OAuth 2.1 designed)